Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 Please [consider sponsoring my research](https://github.com/sponsors/Mec-iS) and improve your company's understanding of LLMs and vector databases.

-**[Book a call on our Calendly](https://calendly.com/tunedconsulting/talk-with-lorenzo)** to discuss how `ArrowSpace` can accelerate discovery in your analysis and storage workflows, or discussing these improvements.
+**[Book a call on Calendly](https://calendly.com/tunedconsulting/talk-with-lorenzo)** to discuss how `ArrowSpace` can accelerate discovery in your analysis and storage workflows, or discussing these improvements.